open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 ##### Figure 5.
 Other optional elements in the _schema_ object.

-The schema for the version of the envelope specification can be found in **Chapter 3.
-Schema**.
+The schema for the version of the envelope specification can be found in [https://github.com/open-voice-interoperability/docs/blob/main/schemas/conversation-envelope/0.9.4/conversation-envelope-schema.json](https://github.com/open-voice-interoperability/docs/blob/main/schemas/conversation-envelope/0.9.4/conversation-envelope-schema.json).
 Figure 5 shows an optional _serviceUrl_ that may also be included which should point to the correct version of that JSON schema.

 #### 1.6 Conversation Object